Astrocytoma - Standard format (pdf)

 Find out more about Astrocytomas in the full fact sheet.

 They grow from a type of cell in the brain called an astrocyte, which is the most abundant cell in the brain.
-Astrocytes support and protect the neurons (nerves) and help to pass messages between them.
+They support and protect the neurons (nerves) and help to pass messages between them.
 Astrocytes, therefore, are vital in processing information in the brain.

 Brain tumours (or tumors as they are known internationally) are graded from 1 - 4, according to what they look like under the microscope and how they are likely to behave.
 This means how fast they grow and how likely they are to spread.